thrstnh/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 This strategy reads messages from the broker and passes the records to a message handler that must be implemented by the user of the bundle.

 The strategy requires `enable.auto.commit` set to `false` and the underlying consumer commits records for each partition.
-In case of processing errors the handler should throw `ProcessingErrorRetryException` which is then delegated to the `ErrorHandler` where finally can be decided if the processing should be stopped or retried (handleError returns `false`).
+In case of processing errors the handler should throw `ProcessingErrorRetryException` which is then delegated to either the self-implemented `ErrorHandler` where finally can be decided if the processing should be stopped or retried (handleError returns any RuntimeException).
 In case of retry the consumer set the offset on the failing record and interrupt the processing of further records.
 The next poll will retry the records on this partition starting with the failing record.

+Instead of providing a self-implemented error-handler you can simply don't provide one and the default error handler will be used which simply either returns the thrown RuntimeException or throws a new RuntimeException if there is none occured before.
+This leads to the wanted, expected, and configured Dead-Letter-Handling.

 #### Dead Letter Handling MessageListenerStrategy
 This strategy offers a way to retry the processing of failed records, without blocking the running process.
 To address the problem of blocked batches, we set